okogosov/PPL/README.md

 PPL was developed  with Microsoft Developer Studio,C#, without using any third party packages.

-PPL is interpreted language, source code (format scr)  is translated into intermediate representation (format ppl) for immedeately execution.
+PPL is interpreted language, source code (format scr)  is translated into intermedeate representation (format ppl) for immediate execution.

 The main PPL features: